nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [==thenewstack.io: Living with Kubernetes: 12 Commands to Debug Your Workloads== 🌟](https://thenewstack.io/living-with-kubernetes-12-commands-to-debug-your-workloads/)
 - [==levelup.gitconnected.com: De-Mystifying Kubernetes Debugging==](https://levelup.gitconnected.com/de-mystifying-kubernetes-debugging-de9e1c82ac3e) __How to debug your microservice in VS Code with Bridge to Kubernetes__
 - [==opensource.googleblog.com: Introducing Ephemeral Containers==](https://opensource.googleblog.com/2022/01/Introducing%20Ephemeral%20Containers.html) **Ephemeral containers are a new type of container that are part of the Kubernetes core API.
 An Ephemeral Container may be added to an existing Pod for administrative actions like debugging, it runs until it exits, and it won't be restarted.
 An ephemeral container runs within the Pod's existing resource allocation and shares common container namespaces.**
 - [linkedin.com: Kubernetes Ephemeral Containers | Bibin Wilson](https://www.linkedin.com/pulse/kubernetes-ephemeral-containers-bibin-wilson/) Ephemeral Containers is one of the k8s beta features.
+The following command will add the debug-image container to the running frontend pod and take an exec session for debugging: ```kubectl debug -it pods/frontend --image=debug-image```

 ## Slides
 ??? note "Click to expand!"